-Ministries ready for this year’s Christmas Celebrations
+Ministries ready for this year’s Christmas celebrations

 Mr Ben Alabi a worker at the Civil and Local Government Staff Association, Ghana, (CLOGSAG), said there was no money for them to celebrate the Christmas.

-He said the Christmas promotion banners that was displayed at the entrance of the office was meant for government workers who could take the items advertised on credit.
+He said the Christmas promotion banners that were displayed at the entrance of the office was meant for government workers who could take the items advertised on credit.

 Other workers at the Ministry of Fisheries, Department of Finance and Administration, said the Christmas for this year would be different from the previous years.